gprasadr8/cs-fundamentals/dsa-notes/linked-lists/singly-linked-list.md

 ### 2. Delete Operations (at start, at given index and at end)
 - If we want to delete an existing node from the singly linked list, we can do it in two steps:
-- find current_node's previous node and current_node's next node
+- find current_Sll_node's previous node and current_Sll_node's next node
-- link previous_node to current_node's next node.
+- link previous_node to current_Sll_node's next node.

 **Analysis:**
 - In our first step, we need to find out prev_node and next_node.
-- It is easy to find out next using the reference field of curr_node.
+- It is easy to find out next using the reference field of curr_Sll_node.
 - However, we have to traverse the linked list from the head node to find out prev_node which will take O(N) time on average, where N is the length of the linked list.
 - So the time complexity of deleting a node will be O(N).
 - The space complexity is O(1) because we only need constant space to store our pointers.